-Trading Standards are responsible for the enforcement of animal health and welfare legislation relating to the keeping of livestock at agricultural holdings, which includes livestock identification, transportation, keeping movement records, feeding, disposal of fallen stock and general welfare.
+Trading Standards are responsible for the enforcement of animal health and welfare legislation relating to the keeping of livestock animals, which includes identification, recording of livestock movements, general welfare, transportation, feeding and the disposal of fallen stock.

-We routinely inspect, and investigate complaints, holdings that keep farmed livestock (ie. cattle, pigs, sheep, goats and poultry).
-We provide advice to keepers and check the welfare of livestock and the conditions in which they are being kept.
+We routinely inspect, and investigate complaints, holdings that keep farmed livestock (ie. cattle, pigs, sheep, goats and poultry) and provide advice to keepers where non-compliance has been found.

-Where necessary, we will take enforcement action.
-This is usually a statutory notice, which details the steps the owner must take to improve the welfare of their animal(s).
+Where necessary, we will consider taking enforcement action, which may involve issuing a statutory enforcement notice, a financial penalty notice or seeking a prosecution.
 In extreme cases, we have powers to seize livestock and care for the animals while taking legal action against the owner.

 If you find a welfare issue on a farm, report it to us immediately by calling 0808 223 1133.